JuaneloJuanelo/WordAPI2/resources/contentControls.md

 ### getItemAt

-Returns the content control on the specified location
+Returns the content control on the specified position.

 #### Syntax